 A student found responsible for violating this policy may not withdraw from the course in question.
 A student failed in a course due to academic dishonesty may not utilize the "repeat option" for that course.

 A student may also be subject to discipline for academic dishonesty pursuant to the provisions of the Board of Regents Code, Title 2, Chapter 6.

-A faculty member who suspects an undergraduate student of academic dishonesty must notify the student of the charge and proposed sanction, in writing, no later than fifteen (15) calendar days after the alleged action or fifteen (15) calendar days after the last day of instruction, whichever comes first
+A faculty member who suspects an undergraduate student of academic dishonesty must notify the student of the charge and proposed sanction, in writing, no later than fifteen (15) calendar days after knowledge of the alleged action or fifteen (15) calendar days after the last day of instruction, whichever comes first